What Is A Separation Agreement?

 - How to separate joint bank accounts and savings.

-- Division of personal property such as cars, CD collections, and furniture.
+- Division of personal property such as cars, household goods and furniture.

 - The payment of any ongoing maintenance for a spouse or children.